liquidweb/hello-server/readme.md

 1. So what's this do then?

-    Basically this plugin will tell you the servers hostname that your WordPress is executing on.
+    Basically this plugin will tell you the servers hostname that your WordPress is run on.
 This means if you're in a shared environment it will report the shared servers hostname.
-If you're in a clustered environment then it will report the hostname that handled the request.
+If you're in a clustered environment then it will report the hostname that handled the current request.

 2. Is this only useful for Clustered setups?